dr-cs/databases/slides/basic-relational-design.md

 # Satisfying vs. Holding

 We say that a functional dependency $f$ *holds* on a relation if it is not legal to create a tuple that does not satisfy $f$.
+Alternately, we say that a relation *schema* (not just a particular state) satisfies a functional dependency.

 +---------+-----------+-----------+
 | name    | street    | city      |